codekow/broken-dreams/README.md

 # broken-dreams

-A wasteland of ideas that are not complete
+A wasteland of ideas that are not complete but helpful